mkerrig/mkerrig.github.io/_posts/2016-02-11-projectLuther.md

 The first being one with nearly complete information: http://www.boxofficemojo.com/movies/?id=starwars7.htm

 There is a lot of information to be had on this page.
 Actors, Directors, Total Domestic gross, foreign gross, etc.
-We probably don't have to worry about "Related Stories" as they would really be pertinent to most movies success at the box office.
+We probably don't have to worry about "Related Stories" as they wouldn't really be pertinent to most movies success at the box office.

-So lets take at the second souce with almost no information: http://www.boxofficemojo.com/movies/?id=bestiaire.htm
+So lets take at the second source with almost no information: http://www.boxofficemojo.com/movies/?id=bestiaire.htm

-So this doesn't have nearly as much information as Starwars, it does still have the same summary box as Starwars, however I wouldn't like to assume that they all have them.
-It appears there is a lot of variance in the kind of information that exists on any given page, so lets just make cases in case the information doesn't exist or does exist, and we can take out data later if it doesn't have enough information.
+So this doesn't have nearly as much information as Starwars, but it does still have the same summary box as Starwars.
+However I wouldn't like to assume that they all have summary boxes.
+It appears there is a lot of variance in the kind of information that exists on any given page, so lets just handle for both case the information doesn't exist and if it
+does exist, and then we can take data out later if it doesn't have enough information.

 So here are all the selectors we will need: